Package 'BiocNeighbors'

 A list is returned containing:

 • index, if get.index=TRUE.
 This is a list of integer vectors where each entry corresponds to a point (denoted here as ii) in query.
 The vector for ii contains the set of row indices of all points in X that lie within threshold of point ii.
-Points in each vector are not ordered, and ii will always be included in its own set.
+Neighbors for ii are sorted by increasing distance from ii.

 • distance, if get.distance=TRUE.
 This is a list of numeric vectors where each entry corresponds to a point (as above) and contains the distances of the neighbors from ii.
 Elements of each vector in distance match to elements of the corresponding vector in index.

-If get.index=FALSE and get.distance=FALSE, an integer vector is returned instead containing the number of neighbors to ii.
+If both get.index=FALSE and get.distance=FALSE, an integer vector is returned of length equal to the number of observations.
+The i-th entry contains the number of neighbors of ii within threshold.

-If subset is not NULL, each entry of the above lists refers to a point in the subset, in the same order as supplied in subset.
+If subset is not NULL, each entry of the above vector/lists refers to a point in the subset, in the same order as supplied in subset.

 Author(s)